cleanshave-2605/Placement_Prep/LeetCode_problems.md

 - Solved using Binary Search.
 How??
 (LT #1760)
 - Greedy process scheduling.
 (LT #2054)
 - Using Binary Search to get special strings.
 How??
 (LT #2981)
+- In test case #856 and above, the score is not adding correctly.
+Why??
+(LT #2593)

 **EASY PROBLEMS**